That’s an FAQ right there. Now you know!

 The Method – As shown in the video

-Add 1 capful Dr. Bronner’s Liquid Castile Soap OR ½ capful Dr. Bronner’s Sal Suds to cold water.
+Add 1 capful (about 1 Tbsp. or 15 mL) Dr. Bronner’s Liquid Castile Soap OR ½ capful (1/2 Tbsp. or 7.5 mL) Dr. Bronner’s Sal Suds to about 1 gallon (4 L) cold water.
 Swish gently.
 Let soak 10 minutes.
 Swish again to release loosened grime.
 Rinse with clean water.
-To condition natural fibers like silk and wool, add 1 cup white vinegar to cold water.
+To condition natural fibers like silk and wool, add 1 cup (240 mL) white vinegar to cold water.
 Swish garment and rinse once more.
 In a towel, gently press excess water out of fabric.
 Lay stretchy or heavy fabrics flat, or hang lightweight fabrics to dry.
 Check out the video for a few more handwash tips.